loadsys/CakePHP-Skeleton/README.md

 # TODO

+@TODO: To add to composer.json require-dev:

+        "loadsys/loadsys-codesniffer": "1.0.*",

+@TODO: To add to composer.json require:

+        "loadsys/cakephp-shell-scripts": "3.0.*",
+        "loadsys/config-read": "3.0.*"

-Items we need to review/convert to the tokenization system:
+@TODO: Items we need to review/convert to the tokenization system:

 * `README.md`: Add project information.